Monster Hunter Rise is one of the biggest Switch game releases of the year, so here’s everything you need to know about the new monster-slaying game.

 - Monster Hunter Rise amiibo

-Nintendo fans were left disappointed when Monster Hunter World didn’t make its way to the Switch, but things are now looking brighter thanks to Capcom’s upcoming title.
-Monster Hunter Rise aims to put the high-octane beast-slaying action firmly back into the player’s hands, allowing fans to take their hunting anywhere they go.
+Nintendo fans were previously left disappointed when Monster Hunter World didn’t make its way to the Switch, but things are much brighter now thanks to Capcom’s newly released title.
+Monster Hunter Rise aimed to put the high-octane beast-slaying action firmly back into the player’s hands, allowing fans to take their hunting anywhere they go.

 Monster Hunter Rise Switch release date

-Capcom announced that Monster Hunter Rise will release on March 26, 2021, for all Nintendo Switch systems.
-Those that preorder the upcoming title will be able to get the Cosmetic Layered Armor for your Palamute and Palico.
+Capcom previously announced that Monster Hunter Rise would release on March 26, 2021, for all Nintendo Switch systems.
+Those that preordered the title were able to get the Cosmetic Layered Armor for their Palamute and Palico.

 Monster Hunter Rise PC release date